-A programme on Sunday on a television channel he owns included interviews with Berlusconi and El-Mahroug in which the two spoke of "perfectly normal" soirees that had been wrongly portrayed.
+A programme on a television channel he owns included interviews with Berlusconi and El-Mahroug in which the two spoke of "perfectly normal" soirees that had been wrongly portrayed.

 Three of Berlusconi's friends -- a show-business agent, a former network anchor and a former regional assemblywoman -- are on trial on pimping charges in a separate trial linked to the case.

-El-Mahroug, who has not spoken at Berlusconi's trial, is due to testify at that trial on Saturday.
+El-Mahroug, who has not spoken at Berlusconi's trial, is due to testify at that trial .